How to Avoid Getting Ripped Off at the Auto Shop: Smart Tips Every Driver Should Know

 Signs You’re Working With a Reliable Mechanic

-• They answer questions without rushing you
+• Willingness to answer questions

-• They provide written estimates before starting work
+• Written estimates before work begins

-Transparency builds trust—and reputable mechanics understand that.
+Transparency builds trust—and reliable shops understand that.

-How to Avoid Overpaying for Car Repairs
+How to Avoid Overpaying for Repairs

 Ask for Recommendations